-The minimum progress expectations benchmarks have been defined to inform and assist parents, educational personnel and students to understand what constitutes appropriate progress for the students' instructional program and when students require additional support.
+The minimum progress expectations benchmarks have been defined to assist parents, educational personnel and students to understand what constitutes appropriate progress for the students' instructional program and when students require additional support.
 All ELs are monitored regularly to ensure adequate progress toward acquiring English proficiency and mastery of grade level academic content.
-When students fail to meet the expected progress benchmarks, interventions are provided to accelerate learning and parents are notified in a meeting or in writing of the student's specific areas of need as well as the intervention(s) that are being provided.
+When students fail to meet the expected progress benchmarks, interventions are provided to accelerate learning and parents are notified in writing of the student's specific areas of need as well as the intervention(s) that are being provided.
 The progress benchmarks described in this Master Plan are annual benchmarks, but students must be monitored much more frequently to ensure that academic deficits do not develop.
+It is important to examine the achievement of the student's "true peers" (similar language

+The Accelerated School 2018-2019

-It is important to examine the achievement of the student's "true peers" (similar language proficiencies, culture and experiential background) to determine if they are progressing or not.
-If several "true peers" are struggling, this is an indication that the core instruction is less than optimal for that entire group of students.
-When the progress of a particular student is substantially slower than the students' true peers, the student requires additional support in the form of an intervention.
+proficiencies, culture and experiential background) to determine if they are progressing or not.
+If several "true peers"

+are struggling, this is an indication that the core instruction is less than optimal for that entire group of students.
+When

+the progress of a particular student is substantially slower than the students' true peers, the student requires additional

+support in the form of an intervention.

+support in the form of an intervention.

+18